-Standard-Setting Step Description Timeline Conduct validity and linking studies External validity evidence was collected to inform standard setting and support interpretations of the performance standards.
+Table 4.5.
+Overview of the STAAR 3-6 Standard-Setting Process St tandard-Setting Step Description Timeline 1.
+Conduct validity and linking studies External validity evidence was collected to inform standard setting and support interpretations of the performance standards.
 Scores on each assessment are linked across grades to performance on other assessments in the same content area.
 Studies started in spring 2011 and will continue throughout the program.
-2.Develop performance labels and policy definitions A committee was convened jointly by TEA and THECB to recommend performance categories, performance category labels, and general policy definitions for each performance category.
-September 2010 3.Develop grade/ subject-specific performance level descriptors (PLDs) Committees comprised primarily of educators developed performance level descriptors as an aligned system, describing a reasonable progression of skills within a subject area (mathematics, reading, writing, science, and social studies).
-June 2012 4.Develop reasonable ranges for performance standards EOC performance standards and empirical study results were used to identify reasonable ranges ("neighborhoods") for the cut scores for Levels II and III.
-July 2012 5.Convene standard- setting committees Committees comprised of K-12 educators used the performance labels, policy definitions, PLDs, and neighborhoods to recommend cut scores for each STAAR assessment.
-October 2-12, 2012 6.Review performance standards for reasonableness TEA reviewed the cut score recommendations across grades and subject areas.
-October 2012 7.Approve performance standards The Commissioner of Education approved the performance standards.
-December 2012
+2. Develop performance labels and policy definitions A committee was convened jointly by TEA and THECB to recommend performance categories, performance category labels, and general policy definitions for each performance category.
+September 2010 3.
+Develop grade/ subject-specific performance level descriptors (PLDs) Committees comprised primarily of educators developed performance level descriptors as an aligned system, describing a reasonable progression of skills within a subject area (mathematics, reading, writing, science, and social studies).
+June 2012 4.
+Develop reasonable ranges for performance standards EOC performance standards and empirical study results were used to identify reasonable ranges ("neighborhoods") for the cut scores for Levels II and III.
+July 2012 5.
+Convene standard- setting committees Committees comprised of K-12 educators used the performance labels, policy definitions, PLDs, and neighborhoods to recommend cut scores for each STAAR assessment.
+October 2-12, 2012 6.
+Review performance standards for reasonableness TEA reviewed the cut score recommendations across grades and subject areas.
+October 2012

-\\ In June 2013, the 83rd Texas Legislature enacted HB 5, which removed the requirement to convene standards review panels.
+^{} In June 2013, the 83rd Texas Legislature enacted HB 5, which removed the requirement to convene standards review panels.
 However, TEA and the Commissioner of Education review statewide performance relative to the standards after each administration to help inform decisions about the appropriate schedule for the phase-in of standards.

-Standard-Setting Step Description Timeline 8.Implement performance standards Performance standards were reported to students for the spring 2012 administration with phase-in standards applied.
-January 2013 9.Review performance standards Performance standards are reviewed at least once every three years.
+Standard-Setting Step Description Timeline 7.
+Approve performance standards The Commissioner of Education approved the performance standards.
+December 2012 Implement performance standards Performance standards were reported to students for the spring 2012 administration with phase-in standards applied.
+January 2013 Review performance standards Performance standards are reviewed at least once every three years.
 If applicable

-\ In June 2013, the 83rd Texas Legislature enacted HB 5, which removed the requirement to review performance standards (Step 9).
+^{} In June 2013, the 83rd Texas Legislature enacted HB 5, which removed the requirement to review performance standards (Step 9).